 Don’t Buy The So-Called Official Deed Copies

 Recently, I received a letter from National Deed Service Inc., in US Postal Service mail.
 The name has National word in it so I thought, probably, it was an official letter from the state where I live in.
 I usually get mail in the evening, our neighborhood being the last leg on the route.
-The letter had a warning: “The U.S. Government Federal Citizen Information Center website recommends that property owners should have an official or certified copy of their deed.
-This document provides evidence that your property was transferred to you.”
-The letter then offered to provide a copy of the document for $79.95.
+The letter had a warning:

-I was overseas when my wife bought the house almost two years ago.
+I was overseas when my wife bought the house almost five years ago.
 So I asked her if we had the deed.
 She didn’t remember so we checked our house papers and there it was.

 My wife and I thought, maybe we needed another copy, or perhaps something had changed.
 So I called the town clerk, who said, “This is wrong.
 I can get you a certified deed for $5.”